6 Places to Get Apple Cider Doughnuts in Rhode Island

 Apple cider is the lifeblood of autumn; it’s the distilled essence of falling leaves and temperatures.
 How could you improve such a delicious concoction?
 By transforming it into a doughnut, of course.
 Cider doughnuts are a fall staple all around New England, but Rhode Island has some of the best.
 From bakeries to orchards, these heavenly pastries are available throughout the state.

-Starting Sept.
-12 at 9 a.m. through Nov.
-1 at 5 p.m., you and your family can drive up to Adams Farm to pick up some of their tasty apple cider doughnuts.
-To enable social-distancing throughout the farm, a set number of tickets can be purchased online in advance, and families can spend a couple hours on the farm to explore its pumpkin patch, cornstalks, walking path, candy and caramel apples and plenty more.
-General Admission, including access to the pumpkin patch and farmyard, is offered every day of the week, while the Mega Admission tickets are available on the weekends only.
+Cider doughnut in-hand, spend a couple hours on the farm to explore its pumpkin patch, cornstalks, walking path, candy and caramel apples and plenty more.
+General admission, including access to the pumpkin patch and farmyard, is offered every day of the week, while the Mega Admission tickets are available on the weekends only.
 With this admission, visitors are allowed to see the animals, breeze through the kid-friendly mazes and go sightseeing on the hayride.

 Details: 495 Sumner Brown Rd., Cumberland, 401-714-4425, adamsfarmri.com

 With a name like Appleland, it should be no surprise that this orchard carries just about every apple product known to mankind: apple pies, apple turnovers, apple dumplings, apple wine — the list goes on.
-But the cherry on the (apple) cake has got to be their cider doughnut.
+But the cherry on the (apple) cake is the cider doughnut.
 Fried in house with their own award-winning apple cider and liberally coated in cinnamon and sugar, these doughnuts are about as good as it gets.
 You can either order your doughnuts on the phone or walk right up to their counter.

 Details: 135 Smith Ave., Greenville, 401-949-3690, facebook.com/appleland-orchard.